France says no change to cuts plan after minister quits

 PARIS (Reuters) - France’s new budget minister said on Wednesday he would stick to the spending cuts planned by his predecessor, whose sudden resignation in a tax fraud investigation threw an unwelcome spotlight on the country’s fiscal dilemma.

-Jerome Cahuzac, whose job was to find ways of reining in public spending without cramping stagnating growth, quit on Tuesday over allegations he hid undeclared income in a secret Swiss bank account.
-He denies any wrongdoing.
+Jerome Cahuzac, whose brief was to figure out how to rein in public spending further without extinguishing the stagnating economy’s growth prospects, quit late on Tuesday over investigations he held a secret bank account in Switzerland.
+He has protested his innocence.

-His successor, former Europe Minister Bernard Cazeneuve, said he would stick to Cahuzac’s fiscal program.
+His successor, former Europe Minister Bernard Cazeneuve who took over on Wednesday, said he would stick to Cahuzac’s fiscal program.

-The revised multi-year plan must be drafted in time to put it to parliament by mid-April, with an extra 5 billion euros ($6.5 billion) in savings for 2014 on top of a 60-billion-euro spending cut target set for the government’s five-year term.
+This means drafting a revised multi-year plan in time to put it to parliament by mid-April, with 5 billion euros more in savings for 2014 on top of a 60 billion-euro spending cut target set for the government’s five-year term.

-France cannot afford to stray from its savings pledges as it is trying to win support from its EU partners to get a one-year reprieve on bringing its budget deficit below 3 percent of GDP.
+That in turn is key to the government’s attempt to get a one-year reprieve on an EU target to bring its budget deficit below 3 percent of GDP.
 The European Commission has made structural reforms and staying close to the deficit target a condition for leniency.

 The task will be difficult for a Socialist government and parliament uncomfortable with imposing further belt-tightening.

-They are trying to boost growth, seen flat at best this year, and face an electorate already worn down by spending cuts and an unemployment rate at a 13-year high.
+They are trying to boost growth - seen flat at best this year - and face an electorate already worn down by spending cuts and an unemployment rate standing at a 13-year high.

-“I will assure policy continuity,” said Cazeneuve, a soft-spoken, 49-year-old Socialist veteran who was one of Francois Hollande’s spokesmen during his 2012 presidential campaign.
+“I will assure policy continuity,” Cazeneuve, a softly-spoken 49-year-old Socialist veteran who was one of Francois Hollande’s spokesmen during his 2012 presidential campaign.

 “There can be no growth without discipline in public accounts.
 There can be no growth if we do not rein in our deficits and debts, and the role of the budget minister is to channel these budgetary efforts towards growth.”